Free CPR Class in the Bay Area

 If you own or work for a non-profit in the San Francisco Bay Area, there may be a way for you to get free classes by contacting training providers (like us!) and explaining why you need the training.
 Be aware that there may be a little waiting list or requirement to link to the CPR trainer on your website if you attempt this method.

-Unfortunately, we are not aware of any typical option to get a CPR certification card for free.
+Unfortunately, we are not aware of any typical option to get a CPR certification free of charge, where you get the offcila card.
 That’s because the courses which provide CPR cards are in-depth and incur lots of costs to run.
 The equipment they use, such as the AEDs and manikins, is specialist and expensive, not to mention paying the instructor, licensing fees, insurance, and so on and so forth.

 Also, beware that online CPR certifications are all a scam.
 You cannot get CPR certified online and any certificate you print off after a few minutes will be completely unacceptable if you are looking to get licensed to fulfil work requirements.
 Remember, as with anything you see online, if it seems too good to be true, it usually is.